eat-sleep-code/tiny-tv/README.md

 ## Building Your Own Tiny TV

+__Note: The iUniker display used in the following build guide is no longer in production.
+Stay tuned for an updated build guide.__

 ### Bill of Materials

 - 1x [Raspberry Pi Zero W](https://www.adafruit.com/product/3400)
   - Do not purchase a Raspberry Pi Zero (non-W) &ndash; you need the wireless connectivity.
-  - Do not purchase a Raspberry Pi Zero WH &ndash; the headers it includes are the incorrect type and position.
+  - If using the iUniker display, do not purchase a Raspberry Pi Zero WH &ndash; the headers it includes are the incorrect type and position.
 - 1x [Female GPIO Header](https://smile.amazon.com/Geekworm-Stacking-Raspberry-Specifications-Extender/dp/B0827THC7R)
 - 1x [iUniker 2.8" 640x480 60fps Display](https://smile.amazon.com/Raspberry-iUniker-2-8-inch-Resolution-Touchscreen/dp/B07H8ZY89H)
 - 2x [90&deg; Down Angle Micro USB Plug](https://smile.amazon.com/Degree-Extension-Adapter-Charger-Adaptor/dp/B07C2K65NK)